 Button-Down Shirt Story 1: B.D.
 Born in the USA

 Dress shirts were invented in England and they were popular all around the world.
 However, the button-down shirt (B.D.
-Shirt) was an American invention, and it’s well-known that Brooks Brothers began selling them from around 1890.
+Shirt) was an American invention that appeared on the market around 1890.

 Its origins lie in the collars of polo shirts being buttoned down to prevent it from rolling up during the sport.
 It must’ve seemed like an unusual shirt at the time.
 Nevertheless, the B.D. shirt established its status as a symbol of the United States, possibly to rival the fashion in Britain, or simply because it was just a sensible design.
 Students of the eight American Ivy League universities favored these B.D. shirts as everyday “traditional” American clothing.
 Likewise, the B.D. shirts became to represent American fashion, as it became a style that American people were proud of.